AllenInstitute/ecephys_spike_sorting/README.md

 ## Installation and Usage

 We recommend using [pipenv](https://github.com/pypa/pipenv) to run these modules.
-From the `ecephys_spike_sorting` top-level directory, run the following commands from a terminal
+From the `ecephys_spike_sorting` top-level directory, run the following commands from a terminal:

 ### Linux